-Offered through the Army Emergency Relief Fund, this program is available to Army kids of active duty, as well as retired and deceased service members.
+Offered through the Army Emergency Relief Fund, this program is available to Army kids of active duty service members, as well as retired and deceased service members.
 Applicants must have a 2.0 GPA and be under the age of 22.
-This need-based scholarship program was established to assist children of Army Soldiers, and amounts range anywhere from $600 to $4,000.
+This need-based scholarship program was established to assist children of Army soldiers, and amounts range anywhere from $600 to $4,000.

-This program is offered through the commissaries and the Fisher House Foundation.
-More than $16 million dollars have been awarded in seventeen years.
+The Scholarships for Military Children Program is offered through the commissaries and the Fisher House Foundation.
+More than $16 million dollars have been awarded in 17 years.
 Each commissary awards a $1,500 scholarship to a selected recipient.
 It's open to children of active duty, Reserve, Guard, retired, and fallen U.S. service members, and applicants must be under age 23 and have a 3.0 GPA.

 The Air Force Sergeants Association (AFSA) and the Airmen Memorial Foundation provide several scholarships ranging from $500 to $3,000.
-Air Force dependents of active duty, Reserve, Air National Guard, retired, and Veteran status are welcome to apply.
+Air Force dependents of active duty, Reserve, Air National Guard, retired, and veteran status is welcome to apply.
 Memberships are also offered annually for enlisted members, former members, family members, commissioned officers, and more.